 FAQ – best inflatable outdoor movie screen

-We wanted to address a number of common questions before we end up.
+We wanted to address several common questions before we ended up.
 The answers can be found below.

 What is the best screen size for me?